snchakri/lumen_25028_ttms/README.md

-# lumen-25028
+# Lumen TimeTable System
-Repo for Lumen SIH-2025 (25028) - Smart Classroom &amp; Timetable Scheduler
+Repository for Lumen SIH-2025 (PSID: 25140) - (Student Innovation in Smart Education) Smart Classroom &amp; Timetable Scheduler

+The following prototype contains draft & code snippets cleaned of backend integration such as API keys and path settings, as the repo is in public visibility.